SpartaSci/bible/wireless/GNS/GNSS jamming.md

 # methods to detect Jamming

+in brief
+Which technique can help detect GNSS jamming?
+Cross-checking GNSS signals with other GNSS constellations.
+Comparing GNSS data with inertial navigation systems (INS).
+Using a directional antenna to identify the source of the signal.

 ## signal-to-noise monitoring

 The interference can be modeled as an **additional contribution to the noise** variance.
 The receiver assumes that only **degrading source** is *uncorrelated thermal noise* The receiver can define a statistical **threshold** based on $C/N0$ parameters

+**SNR Measurements**: High variations in the Signal-to-Noise Ratio (SNR) can be used to detect interference signals that affect the overall signal quality and are directly measured by the receiver.
+High spectral noise will degrade signal performance, causing a change in the SNR.
+This method is moderately accurate and fast.

 ## spectral analysis
 The GNSS signal is weak and usually its spectrum is centered on the IF frequency at 4.1302 MHz.